Skip to content

 RuntimeError: missing required parameter(s) for standalone mode: device, video.
 Provide them via StandaloneConfig().with_parameters()

-These parameters are usually provided during peppy node start, but since we want this node to run as a standalone program, we need to pass them outside of the peppy daemon environment.
+These parameters are usually provided during peppy node run, but since we want this node to run as a standalone program, we need to pass them outside of the peppy daemon environment.
 We can define our parameters in a params.json file at the root of the project:

 params.json